-Step No. Image Description 1.
+Step Image Description Description No. 1.
 Remove all the jaw segments from the chuck.
-Note: Refer to section "Removing Jaws from the Chuck" for instructions on how to remove the jaws from the chuck.
+Note: Refer to "Removing Jaws from the Chuck" section for instructions on how to remove the jaws from the chuck.
+2. Remove the circlip that is holding the back plate onto the chuck body using a pair of external circlip pliers.